 As the name implies, individual therapy involves a client having sessions with a therapist on a one-on-one basis.
 This process is an essential part of substance use disorder treatment.
 Even though clients participate in group therapy and give and receive support from each other, they will not feel comfortable sharing certain issues with the group.

 Individual therapy sessions give clients a safe place where they can share their thoughts and have the full attention of a licensed, caring professional.

 It’s not easy for someone who is used to using chemicals to numb their emotions to open up and share those uncomfortable feelings.
 The therapist’s role is to listen and to help the client learn new, healthier coping skills.

 Each one of these forms of talk therapy helps clients in unique ways.
 Group therapy gives much-needed support for people who are new to recovery or who can benefit from coaching from fellow group members.

 The group is an environment where members can see how others cope with their addiction triggers (successfully and otherwise) and learn from each other.
 They can cheer on each other’s successes and support each other through difficult times.

 Along with attending group therapy, clients dig into the underlying reasons for their addictions during individual therapy sessions.
 They work with a therapist to set goals and discuss which issues they wish to address on a one-on-one basis.

 Between the two types of therapy, clients develop tools to cope with their personal triggers that prompt them to use their drug of choice.
-These tools are a key aspect of long-term recovery for people living with a substance abuse issue.
+These tools are a key aspect of long-term recovery.